 If you are looking for dedicated vocal mics, check out our top choices for the best microphones for recording vocals.

-In our list of the best studio mics, you will find condenser type with large diaphragms and with a cardioid polar pattern or multi-pattern.
-If you are looking for a quality microphone under 200 or 300 bucks, then our picks below will totally satisfy you.
+In our list of the best studio mics, you will find condenser types with large diaphragms and with a cardioid polar pattern or multi-pattern.
+If you are looking for a quality microphone for under 200 or 300 bucks, then our picks below will totally satisfy you.

 1. RODE NT1-A

-This condenser type of microphone has excellent clarity in the mids and highs and impressive neutral-sounding.
+This condenser type of microphone has excellent clarity in the mids and highs and is impressive and neutral-sounding.
 It also offers a wide dynamic range and a large diaphragm.
-With a frequency response of 20Hz-20kHz, you will be able to record a large variety of instruments and vocals.
+With a frequency response of 20Hz-20kHz, you can record various instruments and vocals.

-NT1-A has a self-noise of the only 5dB, making it one of the quietest studio microphones on our list of the best studio microphones.
-Its characteristics might not overcome others but is a studio standard, sufficient and available at a perfect price.
+NT1-A has a self-noise of only 5dB, making it one of the quietest studio microphones on our list of the best studio microphones.
+Its characteristics might not overcome others, but it is a studio standard, sufficient, and available at a perfect price.

 Musicians who use it: Above&Beyond, B.B.King, Rob Chapman, Madeon, Nicky Romero